JingfengYao/JingfengYao/README.md

 ### Hi there 👋

+😄 I'm a Ph.D. student at Huazhong University of Science and Technology (HUST), supervised by Professor Xinggang Wang.

+🔭 I'm working on computer vision and deep learning, especially, image matting, pre-training, and medical foundation models.

+📫 How to reach me: jfyao@hust.edu.cn

 <!--
 **JingfengYao/JingfengYao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.